mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/diabetes.md

 ![MindsDB integration details](/assets/tutorials/diabetes/Connecting_database_to_MindsdbCloud.gif)

-Click `Connect`, you should now see your MariaDB database connection in the main screen.
+Click `Connect`, you should now see your Postgres database connection in the main screen.

 You are now done with connecting MindsDB to your database! 🚀